-To clean the battery, you will need to get a gallon of water and baking powder (one pound), pour it in a basin and mix thoroughly.
+To clean the battery, you will need to get a gallon of water and baking powder (one pound), pour it in a basin, and mix thoroughly.
 The baking powder is essential as it renders the acid gotten from the battery harmless.
 Check if the battery is very dirty or filled with grease.
-If that's the case, then add soap to the mixture.
+If that’s the case, then add soap to the mixture.

 After this, take off the terminals of the battery by employing the use of two wenches.
 Ensure you are using the right size.
 Once you have removed battery terminals, thoroughly clean the clamps as well as the terminals using the already prepared mixture and a toothbrush.

-Once this process is completed, clean your battery with dry a clothe and after that, check for cracks or damages.
+Once this process is completed, clean your battery with dry clothe and after that, check for cracks or damages.
 If all checks out mechanically, then go ahead and rub petroleum jelly on the terminals.
 Another way to do this is by using commercial protection spray on the terminals before reattaching the clamps.

 Step 2.
 Detach the cell lid of the battery

 Once you are done cleaning the battery, the next phase in learning how to bring a deep cycle battery back to life involves the restoration of the process.
 Before doing this, you may want to get a screwdriver as it will be needed to remove all the cell lids of the battery.
-A needle-nose peril can also be used in place of screwdriver during this procedure.
+A needle-nose peril can also be used in place of a screwdriver during this procedure.

-Also, do not forget to put on your work gloves as well as your goggles; they are for your safety as it protects you from the acid.
+Also, do not forget to put on your work gloves as well as your goggles; they are for your safety as it protects you from acid.
 In case you are unaware, this acid can eat into your clothes and burn your skin, so again, wear the protective materials mentioned and do be careful throughout the entire process.

 Also, while detaching the cell covers from the battery, it’s important to prevent dirt and debris from getting into the battery cells.
 Ensure a rag is at hand to make it easy to wipe off any mess created while working.